Reserves

 Reserves on other networks may vary.

-An exception to the owner reserve is that you can create your first two trust lines on the XRPL without the required reserves of 2 XRP per trust line.
-Create your new account with the 10 XRP base reserve, then create your 2 trust lines and the reserves are not required.
-If you fund your account with more than 10 XRP, your account will be charged the normal reserve fees for your first two trust lines.
+An exception to the owner reserve is that you can create your first two trust lines on the XRPL with just the base reserve.
+Create your new account with the 1 XRP base reserve, then you can create your 2 trust lines and the reserves are not required.
+If you fund your account with more than 1 XRP, your account will be charged the normal reserve fees for your first two trust lines.

 Owner Reserves